Class FieldTypes

 See Also:

 String, number-preceded char array of 16-bits characters, big-endian order.
-The string types are preceded by a 32-bit int indicating the number of characters in the array that follows.
+The string types are preceded by a 32-bit int indicating the number of shorts in the array that follows.
 This int is itself not preceded by a byte indicating it is an int.
+Note that the int indicates the number of shorts, not the number of characters; the number of bytes is therefore equal to 2 * length.
+The string itself is coded with the first character at the start of the array and the last character at the end.

 See Also: